fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 - How much time and effort it takes to maintain existing models w.r.t. creating new value?
 - Do you have an [[ML system design]] document that you follow in every project?
 What are the must do points there?
 - Custom datasets
 	- Where does labeled data come from?
-How is (smart) labeling process?
+How smart is labeling process?
+	- Do you work with [[synthetic data]]?
 ## About interviewer as a manager
 - How long do you manage people\teams\projects?
 Do you enjoy that?
 Do you have time for tinkering with code yourself?
 - What happens if the team misses a milestone?
 What are the consequences and actions of that?